ckvj/crypto-analysis/README.md

 Users should create a config.ini file and populate with below information.
 An example is in the repo at [config.ini](https://github.com/ckvj/crypto-tax/blob/master/config.ini)

 # Configuration
-Must use a 'config.ini' file.
-An exmaple is in the repo.
+Default filename is 'config.ini' in the same directory, but optional config file path can be provided.

 Config file has five Sections: